A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Design and Implementation

 \subsection{Network Protocol Extension}

-In shared-memory systems designed for AI accelerators, dedicated communication protocols such as NVLink \cite{ishii2022nvlink}, Scale-Up Ethernet (SUE) \cite{SUE}, and Ultra Accelerator Link (UALink) \cite{UALink} have been proposed to support memory transactions between AI accelerators.
-However, enabling the proposed ISA to directly access endpoint accelerator memory via the communication fabric inevitably necessitates modifications to existing communication protocols and their hardware implementations.

-To address this challenge, we propose a hardware microarchitecture for the switch port, as illustrated in the Figure \ref{fig:4}(left).
-In this architecture, the ISA is directly connected to each switch port to communicate with all acclerators within the node.
-Similar to the mechanisms in UALink \cite{UALink}, each port maintains sets of queues to buffer various memory-semantic messages, including Read/Write Data Queues, Request Queues, and Response Queues.
+To allow the ISA to access endpoint accelerator memory, we propose a hardware microarchitecture for the switch port, as illustrated in Fig.~\ref{fig:4}(left).
+In this architecture, the ISA is directly connected to each switch port to communicate with all accelerators within the network.
+We adopt a transport-layer organization used in prior designs such as UALink \cite{UALink} and OISA \cite{oisa}, with a dedicated queue for each message type.
+Each port maintains separate queues for memory-semantic messages, including Read/Write Data Queues, Request Queues, and Response Queues.
 We physically expand these queues into two independent sets: Switch RX/TX Queues and ISA RX/TX Queues.
-These queues independently serve standard packet forwarding and ISA memory transactions forwarding, respectively.
-The ISA achieves communication with the endpoint accelerators by issuing and receiving requests or responses strictly through its dedicated queues.
-We only introduce a 1-bit In-Network Computing (INC) flag into the packet header to support SCIN with negligible protocol overhead.
+These queues independently serve standard packet forwarding and ISA-related packet forwarding, respectively.
+Because traffic through the ISA queues is explicitly scheduled by the ISA and its payloads are buffered in the ISA's internal tables, these ISA queues serve only as interfaces between the ISA and the transport layer, incurring negligible area overhead.
+The ISA communicates with the endpoint accelerators by issuing and receiving requests or responses strictly through its dedicated queues.
+We only introduce a 1-bit In-Network Computing (INC) flag into the packet header to support SCIN with negligible packet-header overhead.
 This flag is used to explicitly indicate whether a packet originates from or is destined for the ISA.
 On the receiving (RX) side, the port logic utilizes this 1-bit INC flag to demultiplex and route the incoming data streams to either the ISA or the Switch Core.
 On the transmitting (TX) side, data packets from both the ISA and the Switch Core are allocated transmission bandwidth using a round-robin arbitration scheme, thereby minimizing interference with regular network packets forwarding.